jackyzha0/jackyzha0.github.io/content/thoughts/DNS.md

 DNS currently has ~300 million DNS registrations.
 Both query and reply messages follow the same message format.
 Both always include Name, Type, Class tuples -- Class is usually `IN`.
 Names cannot be wildcarded but type and class can

-How do we resolve domain names to [IP addresses](thoughts/IP%20Addresses.md)?
+How do we resolve domain names to [IP addresses](thoughts/IP%20Address.md)?
 Resolves starting from the root and makes it way down the network hierarchy
 1. Root (13 of these worldwide)
 2. Top-level Domains (e.g. .com, .net, .org, etc.)
-3. Second-level Domains (e.g. Microsoft, UBC)
+3. Second-level Domains (e.g. UBC)
 4. Subdomains (e.g. www)
 5. Individual machines
 6. Local DNS Servers (not actually a part of the hierarchy, just caches data)